Zidny000/TextExtract/README.md

 # TextExtract - Screen Text Extraction Tool

-TextExtract is a screen text extraction tool using OCR (Optical Character Recognition) to capture text from anywhere on your screen.
+TextExtract is a screen text extraction tool to capture text from anywhere on your screen.
 Perfect for copying text from applications, images, videos, or any other screen content that doesn't allow normal text selection.

 ## Features